mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 {% img /images/blog/PowerShellSupportInXamarinStudio/ImmediateWindow.png 'Immediate window' 'Immediate window' %}

-Similar to the Watch Window, entering a PowerShell command with missing parameters will cause the debugger to hang.
+As with the Watch Window, entering a PowerShell command with missing parameters will cause the debugger to stop working.

 # Passing Arguments when Debugging